ZhangGroup-MITChemistry/OpenNucleome/openNucleome/README.md

 - lamina.py: All the interactions between lamina-other particles, and includes the nucleus deformation force when squeezing the model

-- utils: The folder contains two functions for calculating the contact prob between chromosome and nuclear landmarks (Lamina and Speckles), and the contact prob within chromosomes
+- utils: The folder contains functions for calculating the contact probabilities between chromosome and nuclear landmarks (Lamina and Speckles), and the contact probabilities among chromosomes.
+In addition, it also contains the coordinate transformation from OpenMM default unit to reduced unit, and the creation of the last configuration in one trajectory.